FrancoisSt/rover/README.md

 ### General Comments
 1. The backend challenge was completed using PHP7.
 2. Input for the challenge was coded with HTML, CSS, Bootstrap and JavaScript/JQuery.
+3. Although this is a backend challenge, I spent a bit of extra time on the frontend to allow easier visualisation of the result.
+4. I did not use a framework like Laravel for the backend as this would have been overkill for a project with a limited scope and lifespan.

 ### Assumptions Made
 1. Rovers are allowed to start from the same coordinates (Although I have controlled for this on the front-end).